 Line Manager reports the details to the Coram Designated Person for Safeguarding for their service, within 1 working day of the initial discussion.
-The Coram Designated Person is a nominated Head of Service or equivalent Manager.
-If they are not available, Line Managers should report to the Coram Group Head of Quality Assurance and Safeguarding or another Designated Person/the Head.
+The Coram Designated Person is the Head of Service or equivalent Manager.
+If they are not available, Line Managers should consult the Coram Group Head of Quality Assurance and Safeguarding.

-Designated Person decides no safeguarding referral required
+Designated Person decides no safeguarding

+referral is required

-Details of concern, reasons for decision and any agreed actions are recorded on the case file by worker and on a supervision note by the Line Manager.
+Details of concern, reasons for decision and any agreed actions are recorded on the case file by worker and on a supervision note by line manager.
 Reviews of the situation are to be included in case recording.

-The Coram safeguarding alert form should be completed.
-To be signed off by the service Designated Person within 5 working days of the initial concern being raised and formally filed as a record.
+The Coram Safeguarding Alert Reporting Form should be completed.
+To be signed off by Service Designated Safeguarding Lead within working days of initial concern being raised.
 Designated Person decides a safeguarding referral should be made.
-Referrals should be made direct to children's services or Police and with reference to any joint protocols in place for Coram staff to make referrals via a partner agency.
-Make referral by phone within 1 working day and send it in writing using Coram SARF within 48 hours of telephone referral.
-Where there is an immediate risk of harm/danger, or a serious incident, Designated Person must alert the Coram Group Head of Quality Assurance and Safeguarding within 1 working day.
+Referrals should be made direct to Children's services or Police unless there is a joint protocol in place for Coram staff to make referrals to a partner agency.
+Make referrals by phone within 1 working day and send it in writing using Coram SARF within 24 hours of telephone referrals.
+Where there is an immediate risk of harm /danger, or serious incident.
+Designated persons must alert the group head of quality and safeguarding within 1 working day.
+Notifications as necessary to be made to Ofsted/Charity Commission or relevant professional body.

-The local authority social worker should make a decision on a course of action within 1 working day of a referral being received.
+The local authority social worker should make a referral on a course of action within 1 working day of a referral being received.
 If feedback has not been received within 3 working days, Coram must follow this up.
-If Coram does not agree with the decision made, the Designated Person should agree a plan to escalate the concerns with the appropriate local authority
+If Coram does not agree with the decision made, the Designated Person should agree a plan to escalate the concerns with the appropriate local authority and consulting as necessary.

-Details of concern, reasons for decision and any agreed actions should be recorded on case file by worker and on a supervision record by the Manager.
-Reviews of the situation are to be included in case recording
+Details of concerns, reasons for decision and agreed actions should be recorded on case file by worker/on supervision record by the manager.
+Reviews of the situation are to be included in case recording by worker.